Attractions in and around Sandpoint, Idaho

 Pend Oreille Arts Council

-For 30 years, POAC has been promoting the arts through Summer Sounds at Park Place all summer long, the Arts & Crafts Fair in August, Artwalk, a revolving art gallery in The Old Power House and the Performance Series from September to April at the Panida.
+For 30 years, POAC has been promoting the arts through Summer Sounds at Park Place all summer long, the Arts & Crafts Fair in August, Artwalk, a revolving art gallery, and the Performance Series from September to April at the Panida.
 ArtinSandpoint.org.
 208-263-6139

 Truly an arts town, Sandpoint has about two dozen galleries located in town and the surrounding area, including Hallans Gallery with historic Ross Hall photos.
 In summer, up to 20 downtown venues become galleries in ArtWalk, a self-guided walking tour to browse revolving art exhibits, sponsored by POAC (208-263-6139).
 And about 15 area artists open their galleries for the Artists’ Studios Tour, a self-guided driving tour in the countryside, 800-800-2106.